Naoghuman/Incubator/Lib-Tile/README.md

 Intention
 ---

-`Lib-Tile` provides the functionalities to use `Tiles` in your [JavaFX] application.
+`Lib-Tile` provides the functionalities to use [Tile]s in your [JavaFX] application.

-A `Tile` is per definition a little transparent [Image] which overlay a background-color or -image with the help of repetitions from the image in a layer.
+A [Tile] is per definition a little transparent [Image] which overlay a background-color or -image with the help of repetitions from the image in a layer.

+The current `version` is `0.1.0` from MM.dd.2016.

-TODO add screenshot which shows different tiles in the same image.
+TODO add screenshots which shows different tiles in the same image.